vibbits/snpeffect/README.md

 - the change in interaction energy caused by the mutation (1 col)
 - the output of the FoldX BuildModel command, which predicts the effect of the mutation on the 3D structure (23 cols).

-The file FoldXreport_compact.tab is a compacted version of FoldXreport.tab.
-Lines that have the same PDB sequence ID and same FoldX mutation instruction (and hence the same FoldX output) have been fused, the contents of the noncommon fields have been replaced by comma-separated lists.

 The file FoldXreport_SequenceDetail.tab contains for each variant as many rows as there are polypeptide chains affected by the mutation.
 The FoldX